skip to Main Content

 Over the years, Global Voice Group (GVG) has been working with African governments and regulators in supporting the implementation of different data solutions.

-GVG’s solutions span telecommunications, digital payments and digital identity among others.
-In 2011, GVG implemented the International Gateway Traffic Verification System (IGTVS) to measure traffic, provide accurate billing, a better quality of service assessment, market surveillance, interconnection, dispute resolution, and fraud management.
+GVG’s solutions span telecommunications, digital payments, and digital identity among others.
+In 2011, GVG implemented the International Gateway Traffic Verification System (IGTVS) to measure traffic and provide accurate billing, as well as a better quality of service assessment, market surveillance, interconnection, dispute resolution, and fraud management.

-In terms of digital payment, GVG deployed the TransFin solution, which enables payments systems to save time and money with respect to input, authentication and authorization processes, while enabling integration with multiple other systems.
+In terms of digital payment, GVG deployed the TransFin solution, which enables payment systems to save time and money with respect to input, authentication, and authorization processes, while enabling integration with multiple other systems.

-This work with governments and regulators across the continent gives them great insight into the potential Africa has if technological solutions are successfully implemented, and this recently got GVG to win the Data Management Partner for Regulatory Compliance Category at the Central Banking’s FinTech & RegTech Global Awards.
+This work with governments and regulators across the continent gives GVG great insight into the potential Africa would have if technological solutions were successfully implemented, and this recently allowed GVG to win the Data Management Partner for Regulatory Compliance Category at the Central Banking’s FinTech & RegTech Global Awards.

 How can data solutions impact the African economy?

-Thus, data can be at the heart of decision-making, today, with the proliferation of technology, data is being constantly collected regularly by service providers.
+Thus, data can be at the heart of decision-making.
+Today, with the proliferation of technology, data is constantly being collected by service providers.

-That’s why it is important for regulatory bodies to have access to those data while protecting user privacy so as to improve decision-making.
+It is important for regulatory bodies to have access to those data ̶ while protecting user privacy ̶ to improve decision-making.

-Data can also help to promote financial inclusion because you can understand how this whole digital economy is evolving, what is lacking from different segments of the economy.
+Data can also help to promote financial inclusion because they help better understand how the digital economy is evolving and what is lacking from different segments of the economy.

-At GVG, we work very closely with them to provide solutions so they can really oversee their sector.
-By making use of the data collected, we mine them, so they can then see the impact of their different policies, and have what we call a dynamic role in terms of regulation.
+At GVG, we work very closely with regulators to provide solutions that enable them to efficiently oversee their sector.
+We mine the data we collect, so they can see the impact of their different policies and play a dynamic role in terms of regulation.

-IGTVS has been deployed in some countries, tell us about its success, especially in Rwanda?
+IGTVS has been deployed in some countries.
+Could you tell us about its success, especially in Rwanda?

 IGTVS has been deployed in more than 12 countries in Africa.
-GVG has been working together with the Rwanda Utilities Regulatory Authority (RURA) and in 2011 implemented IGTVS a comprehensive data solution that independently audits and monitors the networks in Rwanda to measure traffic, provide accurate billing, a better quality of service assessment, market surveillance, interconnection, dispute resolution, and fraud management.
+GVG has been working together with the Rwanda Utilities Regulatory Authority (RURA) and, in 2011, implemented the IGTVS, a comprehensive data solution that independently audits and monitors the networks in Rwanda to measure traffic and enable accurate billing, a better quality of service assessment, market surveillance, interconnection, dispute resolution, and fraud management.

-Earlier, the IGTVS was mainly focused on monitoring, international voice traffic, over time, we expanded its functionalities to provide visibility on the mobile money ecosystem, which is today available to the Central Bank of funds, so they can almost see what is happening in the mobile money ecosystem.
+Previously, the IGTVS was mainly focused on monitoring international voice traffic.
+But over time, we expanded its functionalities to provide visibility on the mobile money ecosystem, which allows Central Banks to see what is happening in this ecosystem.

-The vision was geared toward making the country a leader in data transformation, and we are very proud to have been associated with this success, where our solution has been one of the most advanced regulatory in the region by having the right tool to oversee the telecom sector,
+The “Vision 2020” program was geared toward making the country a leader in data transformation, and we are very proud to have been associated with this success.
+Indeed, our solution has been one of the most advanced in the region as regards the regulatory oversight of the telecom sector,

-The mobile money ecosystem is growing very fast in Rwanda, so just to give you a few numbers, we are helping regulators to fight effectively against fraud.
-And we have helped them to detect and cut more than 30,000 fraudulent lines in 2019 alone, so it just too and today we have the capability of monitoring billions of transactions on a monthly basis, and that’s to tell you how we contributed to building the capability of RURA while working together as a partner and also by providing training and capability building.
+The mobile money ecosystem is growing very fast in Rwanda.
+Here are a few numbers: We are helping regulators to fight effectively against fraud and have enabled them to detect and cut more than 30,000 fraudulent lines in 2019 alone.
+Today, we have the capability to monitor billions of transactions on a monthly basis.
+This gives you an idea of the contribution we have made to building RURA’s capability, while working together as partners and by providing training and capability-building.

-GVG was nominated for the Central Banking’s FinTech & RegTech Global Awards, centered on Mobile Money Monitoring, what is the solution about?
+GVG was nominated for the Central Banking’s FinTech & RegTech Global Awards, for its Mobile Money Monitoring solution.
+What is the solution about?

-This pattern has been installed in more than five countries, Tanzania, Uganda, and Ghana, are among the countries that are using this platform developed, which seamlessly connects to the networks of the mobile money providers to perform critical action.
+This platform has been installed in more than five countries, including Tanzania, Uganda, and Ghana.
+It seamlessly connects to the networks of the mobile money providers to perform critical actions.

-This tool empowers the authority to oversee such an important aspect of the digital economy because most of the informal economy uses mobile money, and at the same time, brings transparency, because this is a way to secure these important assets, for all the stakeholders.
+This tool empowers the authorities to oversee this aspect of the digital economy, which is crucial because most of the informal economy uses mobile money.
+At the same time, it brings transparency to secure these important assets for all the stakeholders.

 Has Africa leveraged technology to its maximum to solve the financial inclusion challenge?

-There’s still a long road ahead of us, but I believe, we are in the right direction.
-Data from GSMA indicated that by the end of 2020, 495 million people subscribed to mobile services in Sub-Saharan Africa, which represents 46% of its population.
+There’s still a long road ahead of us, but I believe we are going in the right direction.
+Data from the GSMA indicates that by the end of 2020, 495 million people had subscribed to mobile services in Sub-Saharan Africa, which represents 46% of the region’s population.

-That was an increase of 20 million from 2019, so we’ve more than 40% of the region’s population under the age of 15, meaning we have young consumers using mobile phones for the first time.
+That represents an increase of 20 million compared to 2019, and more than 40% of the region’s population is under the age of 15, which means that we have young consumers using mobile phones for the first time.

-Mobile is spreading all over the continent and solutions, such as mobile money are helping significantly to bridge the gap, and bring more people into the financial ecosystem because, in the past, we used to define financial inclusion as How many people have or don’t have bank accounts.
+Mobile services are spreading all over the continent and solutions such as M3 are significantly helping to bridge the gap and to bring more people into the financial ecosystem.
+Indeed, in the past, we used to define financial inclusion in terms of the number of people who had or didn’t have a bank account.

-But I think this definition is completely outdated today because if you look at many countries, where people are using mobile money, there are so many services now that are being put on top of mobile money, such as savings loans, and so on, without a bank account, but using mobile phones, people are getting access to credit, financial services, which ultimately, is the exact definition of financial inclusion.
+But I think this definition is completely outdated today.
+In many countries where people are using mobile money, many services are being added to mobile money, such as savings and loans, even for the unbanked.
+By simply using a mobile phone, people are getting access to credit and financial services.
+This, ultimately, is the exact definition of financial inclusion.

-I think Africa, besides the progress, I believe there’s still a need to invest more in infrastructure to harmonize regulations between countries to foster the development of this mobile penetration, and where the mobile providers can see an interesting ecosystem to continue investing and developing different other services on mobile money that gives access to people.
+I think that in Africa, despite the progress that was accomplished, there is still a need to invest more in infrastructure and to harmonize regulations between countries, to foster the development of this mobile penetration.
+The point of this is to stimulate the mobile providers’ interest in the ecosystem so that they will continue investing and developing other services related to mobile money, to give people access to financial services.

-Thus, definitely, technology has been playing a significant role, and I believe, it will continue to play that role to really bridge the gap of financial inclusion in Africa.
+It is clear that technology has been playing a significant role, and I believe it will continue to play that role, by bridging the financial inclusion gap in Africa.

-We have solutions that help revenue authorities to have a better understanding of what is happening with Telecom in space.
+We have solutions that help revenue authorities have a better understanding of what is happening within the telecom space.

-I think we will continue to work in that sense to identify the issues and things, that regulatory bodies and organizations face.
+I think we will continue to work in that sense, to identify the issues that regulatory bodies and organizations face.

-This way we come up with cutting-edge platforms and technical solutions, that can help them have control.
+This will allow us to develop cutting-edge platforms and technical solutions that can help these organizations improve their control.

-Following the implemented mobile money, we saw an increasing problem in many countries where so many payment systems are operating in silos, and Rwanda just launched interoperability between Airtel money and MTN money, which was not possible before.
+Following the implementation of mobile money, we noticed an increasing problem in many countries, whereby many payment systems operate in silos.
+However, Rwanda recently launched interoperability between Airtel money and MTN money, which was not possible before.

-TransFin is a solution that we launched in 2021 to help, especially central banks in bringing interoperability within the payments ecosystem, because that also can contribute to Financial Inclusion, because living in a remote village having access to airtel money, and if I cannot transfer to different platforms, so I mean, I’m still isolated.
+TransFin is a solution that we launched in 2021 to help central banks especially bring interoperability within the payment ecosystem, because that also can contribute to financial inclusion.
+If I live in a remote village, having access to airtel money does not solve the isolation issue, since I cannot transfer to different platforms.

-I will need only to rely on airtel to do all my transactions.
-So just as an example, TransFin can help, by bringing interoperability, it’s also a full payment system where governments can interact with its citizens in terms of payment, because we have a payroll system for civil servants that can be implemented, it has a module on that platform that can help government’s efficiency in managing their payrolls.
+With interoperability, I can rely on Airtel ONLY to carry out all my transactions.
+For example, TransFin facilitates interoperability and is also a full payment system that allows governments to interact with their citizens in terms of payment.
+We have a payroll system for civil servants that we can implement.
+It includes a module that can help improve governments’ efficiency in terms of payroll management.

-TransFin can also manage the digital identity, which is also another key element of the development of the digital economy.
+TransFin can also manage digital identity, which is another key element of the development of the digital economy.

 Bottomline

-At GVG, we are committed to helping governments to effectively carry out their mandates of overseeing and regulating the different sectors, we exclusively work with regulatory bodies, because we believe they have an essential role to play in this ecosystem by putting in place the right regulation, the right framework, allowing the development of the whole digital economy that can foster financial inclusion while improving the lives of people in general.
-We are happy that we are being recognized for our role in this whole ecosystem.
+At GVG, we are committed to helping governments to effectively carry out their sector oversight and regulation mandate.
+We exclusively work with regulatory bodies, because we believe they have an essential role to play in these ecosystems, by applying the right regulation, the right framework and by allowing the development of the digital economy, which can foster financial inclusion while improving the lives of people in general.
+We are happy that we are being recognized for our own role in this ecosystem.

-And as I said earlier, our M3 solution has really helped many governments to have control over the mobile money ecosystem, but we also have many other solutions that help telecom regulators.
+And as I said earlier, our M3 solution has really helped many governments to have control over the mobile money ecosystem.
+However, we have many other solutions that can support telecom regulators.

 Read the original article on TechBuild Africa